DevKosov/DevKosov/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🔭 I’m currently working at [LYNKX](https://lynkx.eu) as a full-stack developer.
-- 🌱 I’m currently learning on how to break a monolith application in to a microservice architecture with (laravel, RabbitMQ, docker & kubernetes).
-- 📫 How to reach me: altin_rrahmani@live.com
-- ⚡ Fun fact:

 <h1 align="center">Hi 👋, I'm Altin</h1>
 <h3 align="center">A junior Full-Stack Developer</h3>

-- 🔭 I’m currently working at **Lynkx**
+- 🔭 I’m currently working at **[LYNKX](https://lynkx.eu)** as a full-stack developer.
+- 🌱 I’m currently learning on how to break a monolith application in to a microservice architecture with (laravel, RabbitMQ, docker & kubernetes).
 - 📫 How to reach me **altin_rrahmani@live.com**

 <h3 align="left">Connect with me:</h3>